 - Changing or reducing activity

 - Doing certain stretches

-If none of the above treatments work, your doctor may recommend that you try physical therapy, injections of corticosteroids and other methods of treatments.
-In extreme cases of plantar fasciitis, surgery may be used to sort the issue out, although this is rare.
+For some people none of the above treatments work.
+Your doctor may recommend that you try physical therapy, injections of corticosteroids and insoles.